 Section 4.
-Recreational Vehicles.
-A maximum of four motorized (self-propelled) vehicles can be parked on a residential lot, exclusive of the garage.
+Vehicles.
+A maximum of four motorized (self-propelled) vehicles and large trailers can be parked on a residential lot, exclusive of the garage.
 Parking is limited to the driveway and one vehicle width on the garage side of the home extending from the sidewalk to a line extending from the back of the home, running parallel to the road.
 Vehicles are defined as follows:

 Automobiles;